-What patients wish their healthcare team knew:

-- I put medication into my ear instead of my mouth to treat an ear infection because the instructions said for oral use only. - I am confused about risk and information given in numbers like percent or ratios and don't know what I should do.
+What patients wish their healthcare team knew: What your team can do: I put medication into my ear instead of my mouth to treat an ear infection because the instructions said for oral use only.
+I am confused about risk and information given in numbers like percent or ratios and don't know what I should do.
+Explain how to use the medications that are being prescribed.
+Use specific, clear, and plain language on prescriptions.
+Use plain language to describe risks and benefits and avoid using just numbers.